Credit stinks. You don't need a credit score.

 If you consistently pay your bills on time, then you can maintain a good “alternative” credit score (the people at eCredable call it your AMP credit score) without having to resort to using credit cards and other forms of debt just so you can maintain a good traditional credit score.

-Your AMP credit score is easy to understand because it uses a grading system of A-F just like you had in school, and improves or declines as your bill paying history progresses.
-If you fall behind on your bills your score will obviously go down.
+Your AMP credit score is easy to understand.
+It uses a grading system of A-F just like you had in school, and improves or declines as your bill paying history progresses.
+If you fall behind on your bills, your score will obviously go down.
 But if you establish a good track record of paying on time, your score will obviously be at a high level.

-A great feature of the eCredable AMP score is that, by law, it can be used as a standalone report and must be taken into consideration by a creditor if you request it.
+A great feature of the eCredable AMP score is that, by law, it can be used as a standalone report.
+It must be taken into consideration by a creditor if you request it.
 It can also be used as a supplement to your traditional credit scores from Experian, TransUnion, and Equifax.

 I didn't want to get into all the hairy details about how it all works, that's a much longer post for another day.
 You can go to their website to do that.